 Reductions in elevated health risks are important.
 The New England Journal of Medicine reported that for every 1% drop in total cholesterol, the risk of having a heart attack dropped by 2 to 3%.
 For every one point drop in elevated diastolic blood pressure, there is another 2 to 3% drop in heart disease risk.

 While the research suggests that helping people improve blood cholesterol, blood pressure, and blood glucose is possible, helping people lose weight and keep the weight off has proven to be hard to do.
-I’m the first one to admit that worksite wellbeing programs are not very effective at helping people lose weight.
+Worksite well-being programs are not very effective at helping people lose weight.

 Just take a look at the body mass index (BMI)data in the table above.
 Those who are obese do lose some weight after a few years but not very much.